Kansas Bowling

 Kansas Bowling (born August 2, 1996) is an American film director, screenwriter, cinematographer, and actress.
 She is best known for directing B.C.
-Butcher (2016) and acting in Once Upon a Time in Hollywood (2019).
+Butcher (2016) and Cuddly Toys (2022) and acting in Once Upon a Time in Hollywood (2019).

 Early life

-Bowling was born and raised in Hollywood, California.
+Bowling was born and raised in California.
+Her parents are Arin Thompson and luxury real estate agent William Preston Bowling of Phoenix, Arizona.
 At age 13, she received a Super 8 film camera as a Christmas gift and immediately started shooting short films with her sister.

 Career

 B.C.
 Butcher

 Bowling directed B.C.
 Butcher (2016) starring Kato Kaelin, Rodney Bingenheimer, Natasha Halevi, and Kadeem Hardison.
-The film was produced by Lloyd Kaufman and distributed by Troma Entertainment on their streaming service Troma Now on VHX.
+The film was produced by Lloyd Kaufman and distributed by Troma Entertainment on Blu-ray and their streaming service Troma Now on VHX.

 The movie had its theatrical premiere on March 3, 2016, at Grauman's Egyptian Theatre in Hollywood, California.
 The premiere had a musical performance by Count Smokula and Ron Jeremy.

 Bowling was the first inductee into the Troma Institute For Gifted Youth and listed as one of W Magazine's 42 up-and-comers in their April 2016 "Next in Line" issue.

-Bowling has stated that B.C.
-Butcher is inspired by The Texas Chain Saw Massacre, Switchblade Sisters, Raquel Welch, Doris Wishman, and Joey Ramone.
-Critics have described B.C.
-Butcher as a "feminist slasher movie".